Kotlin/kotlinx.coroutines/docs/flow.md

 Collection of a flow always happens in the context of the calling coroutine.
-For example, if there is a `foo` flow, then the following code runs in the context specified by the author of this code, regardless of implementation details of the `foo` flow:
+For example, if there is a `foo` flow, then the following code runs in the context specified by the author of this code, regardless of the implementation details of the `foo` flow:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>